 …believes that education improves lives

-MBSPF has an eight member Canadian Board of Directors keenly committed to improving educational conditions in the villages of Myanmar.
+MBSPF has an six member Canadian Board of Directors keenly committed to improving educational conditions in the villages of Myanmar.

 Sharon is a retired teacher and psychotherapist who now spends her time meditating, painting and travelling.
 Her trips to Myanmar have opened her heart to the need for schools for Burmese children.
 She is particularly interested in the education of girls and the empowerment of impoverished communities.